 Bay Run

 Then, they did a detour off the main arterial road through the inner west suburbs of Rozelle, Lilyfield, Haberfield, Five Dock and Drummoyne.
 They followed part of the Bay Run.
 It is a 7km long (4.3 mi) shared use path for cyclists and pedestrians that encircles much of Iron Cove.
 It never deviates more than 20m from the water so the views are pretty nice.
+The Harley Davidson 3Bridge tour has already shown our passengers a unique area of Sydney.

 ANZAC Bridge

-Riding over our favourite bridge, the ANZAC Bridge, is an experience.
+After a couple of turns, they rode over our favourite bridge, the ANZAC Bridge.
 We think it is incredible, a work of art and design.
-It is main bridge #3.
+It is main bridge #1 of this tour.
 Similarly, it is also great to see without a roof over your head inhibiting the view.

 Most noteworthy, the stay cable design concept development and final design for the new bridge were carried out by the Roads & Traffic Authority of NSW.
 Finally, the bridge was opened to traffic on 03 December 1995 as the Glebe Island Bridge.